 Density, Survival, and Population Growth.--I analyzed mark-recapture data in a robust design framework (Williams et al. 2002:523-554) treating summer and winter sampling occasions as primary periods, and the 5-day trapping sessions within each as secondary periods.
 As such, I assumed hare populations were demographically and geographically closed during the short 5-day mark-recapture sampling periods, but were open to immigration, emigration, births, and deaths between these occasions.
-I specified the Pradel Robust Design data type in Program MARK (White and Burnham 1999) and chose the Huggins closed capture model (Huggins 1989, 1991) to obtain abundance estimates for each grid from the secondary periods.
+I specified the Robust Design data type in Program MARK (White and Burnham 1999) and used the Huggins closed capture model (Huggins 1989, 1991) for secondary periods.
 I obtained estimates of apparent survival ($\hat{\phi}i$) between each primary period.
-I employed a technique known as 1⁄2 Mean Maxmimum Distance Moved (MMDM; Wilson and Anderson 1985) to calculate the effective area trapped and obtain a density estimate for each grid from each secondary period.
+I followed Wilson and Anderson (1985) to calculate the effective area trapped and obtain a density estimate for each grid from each secondary period.
 Future density analyses will employ a new estimator that employs telemetry data to correct for bias (Ivan 2005).
-I used Akaike's Information Criterion corrected for small sample size (AICc; Burnham and Anderson 1998) to select appropriate models from alternatives that included all 8 closed capture models (Otis et al. 1978) in combination with models that allowed survival to be constant, vary with time, and/or vary with stand type.
+For this report, I used a relatively simple model where capture probability varied by stand type and season (i.e., winter and summer), while survival was allowed to vary by stand type, season, and time.